ai/jquery-cdn/README.md

 # Best way to load latest jQuery in Ruby

-Load jQuery from CDN in production and use local copy in development. jQuery CDN supports Ruby on Rails, Sinatra ans other non-Rails environments with Sprockets.
+Load jQuery from CDN in production and use local copy in development. jQuery-CDN supports Ruby on Rails, Sinatra and other non-Rails environments with Sprockets.

-Another gem [jquery-rails](https://github.com/rails/jquery-rails) contain also UJS adapter for jQuery.
-So it need to test any jQuery updates and release new jQuery version after few month (for example, there is still no jQuery 2 for `jquery-ujs`).
-If you don’t need UJS, this gem will be better to you.
+Another gem [jquery-rails](https://github.com/rails/jquery-rails) contains also UJS adapter for jQuery.
+So it need to test any jQuery updates and will release new jQuery version after few month (for example, there is still no jQuery 2 in `jquery-ujs`).
+If you don’t need UJS, this gem will be better for you.

-jQuery CDN now has 2 branches: with jQuery 2.x and 1.x.
+jQuery-CDN now has 2 branches: with jQuery 2.x and 1.x.

 ## Features